-Dr. Brantly has worked on issues related to cybersecurity from multiple angles including, human rights and development, intelligence and national security and military cybersecurity.
+Aaron Brantly, an assistant professor of political science at Virginia Tech, has worked on issues related to cybersecurity from multiple angles, including human rights and development, intelligence and national security, and military cybersecurity.
 His interests span the political science and computer science divide.
-He is currently working on a year-long project on cyber deterrence funded by OSD Minerva R-Def.
+He is currently working on a yearlong project on cyber deterrence funded by OSD Minerva R-Def.

-For further information, please visit Dr. Brantly’s personal website.
+For further information, visit Dr. Brantly’s personal website.